makerdao/dss-kiln/README.md

 The KilnUniV3 implementation enables trading relative to a UniswapV3 price oracle.
 By default, the KilnUniV3 implementation will only buy tokens when it can trade at a price better than the previous 1 hour average.
 These parameters can be modified by filing new `scope` and `yen` values.

+The avergae price referred to is the multiplication product of single pool TWAP values for the given UniswapV3 routing path.
+As each TWAP value is not dependent on the actual swap amount, it does not incorporate price deterioration based on the total swap amount (aka price impact).

 ##### `scope` (Default: `3600`)

 The number of seconds to quote average price.

 ##### `yen` (Default: `1000000000000000000`)

 The amount of acceptable slippage per lot.
 By default, `yen` is set to `WAD`, which will require that a trade will only execute when the amount received is better than the average price over the past `scope` period.
-By lowering this value you can seek to trade at a better than average price, or by raising the value you can account for additional slippage.
+By lowering this value you can seek to trade at a better than average price, or by raising the value you can account for price impact or additional slippage.

 ```
 // Allow up to 3% slippage over TWAP average price.